Joining my group

 Undergraduate students

-I encourage undergraduates to get involved in research early in the program.
-I would be happy to provide advice on how to go about doing that, including what opportunities are available in my group.
+I strongly encourage and welcome undergraduates with strong interest to get involved in research early on.
+I would be happy to provide advice on how to go about it, including what opportunities are available in my group.

-The best way to find me is to email me to setup a time, and stop by my office hours to introduce yourself.
+The best way to find me is to email me to setup a time.

 Visiting students/scholars